Royal Port of Barrow: Exports and imports

 The port of Barrow has seen a big decrease in trade since steel production in the town halted; but many local businesses rely heavily on the port to import and export goods.
-Some 41,000 tonnes of wood pulp per year are now imported here from Flushing, Netherlands, and transported to the larger Kimberly-Clark plant in Ormsgill.
-The port of Barrow also exports locally quarried limestone to parts of Scandinavia to be used in the paper industry and in the production of industrial gases.
-There is also a well-established rail link which was originally built as part of the Furness Line.
+Some 75,000 tonnes of wood pulp per year are now imported here from Flushing, Netherlands, and transported to the Kimberly-Clark plant in Ormsgill.
+In the 1980's and 1990's the port of Barrow exported locally quarried limestone to parts of Scandinavia to be used in the paper industry and in the production of industrial gases.